doyoubi/undermoon/README.md

 ### Server-side Proxy Commands
 #### UMCTL SETDB epoch flags [dbname1 ip:port slot_range] [other_dbname ip:port slot_range...]

+Sets the mapping relationship between the server-side proxy and its corresponding redis instances behind it.

-- `epoch` is the logical time for this configuration used to decide which configuration is more up-to-date.
+- `epoch` is the logical time of the configuration this command is sending used to decide which configuration is more up-to-date.
+Every running server-side proxy will store its epoch and will reject all the `UMCTL [SETDB|SETPEER]` requests which don't have higher epoch.
-- `flags` is reserved.
-Currently it may be NOFLAG or FORCE.
-In the future if we add more flags, separate them by ','.
+- `flags`: Currently it may be NOFLAG or FORCE.
+When it's `FORCE`, the server-side proxy will ignore the epoch rule above and will always accept the configuration
-- `slot_range` can be
+- `slot_range` can be like
     - 0-1000
     - migrating dst_ip:dst_port 0-1000
+- `ip:port` should be the addresses of redis instances.

 #### UMCTL SETPEER epoch flags [dbname1 ip:port slot_range] [other_dbname ip:port slot_range...]

-- `epoch` is the logical time for this configuration used to decide which configuration is more up-to-date.
-- `flags` is reserved.
-Currently it may be NOFLAG or FORCE.
+Sets the addresses and slots of other server-side proxies serving databases in common.

+- `epoch`: same as `epoch` in UMCTL SETDB.
+- `flags`: same as `flags` in UMCTL SETDB.
 - `slot_range` can be like `0-1000`.
+- `ip:port` should be the addresses of other server-side proxies.

 Note that both these two commands set all the `local` or `peer` meta data of the proxy.
-You can't add meta by sending them one by one.
+For example, you can't add multiple backend redis instances one by one by sending multiple `UMCTL SETDB`.
+You should batch them in just one `UMCTL SETDB`.

 ### HTTP Broker API
 Refer to [HTTP API documentation](./docs/broker_http_api.md).